OpenEvalProject/evals/manuscripts/elife-73401/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/73401/elife-73401-fig5-v2.jpg)

-**Figure 5.:** E.coqui (A, C, E) and X. laevis (B, D, F) development.(A–B) Drawings of embryos after the first horizontal division.
+**Figure 5.:** (A–B) Drawings of embryos after the first horizontal division.
 This horizontal division divides the embryo into animal (top) and vegetal (bottom) cells.
 The cap of E. coqui animal cells is much smaller than the animal cells in the early X. laevis embryo.
 (C) Dorsal view of the E. coqui neurula, which is shifted towards the animal pole compared to the X. laevis neurula (D; dorsal and lateral views shown).
 (E–F) Morphologically equivalent limb bud stages of the coquí embryo (E) and the X. laevis embryo (F).
 The coquí embryo is atop a large yolk mass, while limb buds emerge from a free-swimming X. laevis tadpole.
 Scale bars are 1 mm.

 Despite these differences, some early developmental features are conserved with metamorphosing frogs; germ cells are still located at the vegetal pole (Figure 5; Elinson et al., 2011) and neural crest cell migration is similar between E. coqui and metamorphosing frogs (Moury and Hanken, 1995).
 Xenopus is one of four model organisms (chick, mouse, zebrafish) that together have painted a picture of early vertebrate development in the past sixty years.
 Thus, coquí offer an important comparison for understanding the evolution of early vertebrate, and especially amphibian, development.
 Coquí also represents a natural ‘experiment’ in understanding how alterations of early molecular patterning impact later development.